moderneinc/moderne-organizations/README.md

 Use [repo-fetchers](repo-fetchers/README.md) to generate a (partial) repos.csv and add your organization structure.

 The org structure is represented in a series of columns `org1..orgN` where `N` is the deepest organization structure.
 Not every repository needs to have the same depth of organizational structure.
-To make the resultant CSV renderable in GitHub, you can right-align org structure to `orgN` as shown in the image below:
+To make the resultant CSV renderable in GitHub, you can right-align org structure to `orgN` as shown in the image below.

+Note: When doing this, please do not put spaces in your `repos.csv` file (for example, do this: `https://some-clone-url,,Default,ALL` instead of: `https://some-clone-url, ,Default,ALL`)

 <img width="771" alt="image" src="https://github.com/moderneinc/moderne-organizations-dx/assets/1697736/d0d8cd92-47ea-488c-8256-52117636bcae">